-Paul is the lead author and co-convenor of the programme:
+Author and co-convenor of the UNSW UG programme:

-He was the lead author of the BA International Communications and MA International Communications, and of the PhD programme in critical theory/cultural studies at the University of Nottingham Ningbo, China.
+Lead author of the BA International Communications and MA International Communications, and of the Ph.D. programme in Critical Theory/Cultural Studies at the University of Nottingham Ningbo, China (UNNC).
 In 2007 the BA International Communications achieved Special degree status in Zhejiang province – the first programme to do so at UNNC.